-Criteria Metric Frequency Data Source Expected Outcome excluding post hospital rehabilitation, within a year.
-Number and proportion of enrollees receiving LTSS in the community along with number and proportion of beneficiaries receiving LTSS in an institution. assessments performed by the county social services agency.
+Criteria Metric Frequency Data Source Expected Outcome NFs without a discharge plan in place were first afforded supports and services in the community.
+Number and proportion of members who transitioned to the community from an institution and did not return to the institution, excluding post hospital rehabilitation, within a year.
+Number and proportion of members receiving LTSS in the community along with number and proportion of beneficiaries receiving LTSS in an institution. made to the county social services agency and the number of completed assessments performed by the county social services agency.
 DHCS shall collaborate with CDSS to address outcomes regarding tracking and monitoring the number of referrals made and the number of completed assessments performed. • Track and monitor the number of referrals made to HCBS programs for newly admitted NF residents without discharge plans in place.
-If the evaluation indicates an increase in NF placement rather than community replacement, the rates will be adjusted to create an incentive to keep enrollees in community placement
+If the evaluation indicates an increase in NF placement rather than community replacement, the rates will be adjusted to create an incentive to keep members in community placement